What is GLYXAMBI?

 - Yeast infection of the penis.
 Swelling of an uncircumcised penis may develop that makes it

 difficult to pull back the skin around the tip of the penis.
-Talk to your doctor if you have redness, itching
+Talk to your healthcare provider if you have redness, itching

 or swelling of the penis, rash of the penis, foul smelling discharge from the penis, and/or pain in the